 - Unique and exciting lecture series, writing, and language workshops taught by experienced and engaging lecturers

 The Learning in Retirement program currently offers six sessions every year, each four to six weeks in length.
 Two sessions are offered in the fall (September – December), one in the winter (January – February), two in the spring (March – May), and one in the summer (June).

 Each session offers a number of unique lecture series and workshops, taught by experts in their field.
 Topics offered include art history, music, science, politics, history, religion, social studies, philosophy, memoir writing, and more.

-In 2016, one-time evening lecture presentations were added to complement our regular sessions and in 2017, a new Language Series stream, offering non-credit language workshops in small-class settings, was added.
+In 2016, single lecture presentations were added to complement our regular sessions and in 2017, a new Language workshop stream, offering non-credit language workshops in small-class settings, was added.